iubuntu77/Dummy/README.md

 MusicLib
 ========

-his will be a restful service to explore music files metadata and provide CRUD operations.
-This utilizes JAudioTagger library to read/write ID3 tags on music files
+This will be a restful service to explore audio file metadata and provide CRUD operations.
+This utilizes JAudioTagger library to read/write ID3 tags on audio files